Shire of York

 The Shire of York is a local government area in the Wheatbelt region of Western Australia, covering an area of 2133 km2 just beyond the eastern fringe of Perth's metropolitan area.
 The Shire's seat of government is the town of York.
+The current shire president is Chris Gibbs, with his deputy being Denese Smith.

 History

 The Shire of York was established as the York Road District on 24 January 1871.
 The townsite of York separated as the Municipality of York (later the Town of York) ten weeks later on 7 March 1871.
 It became a shire on 1 July 1961 following the passage of the Local Government Act 1960, which reformed all road districts into shires.
 The Town of York merged back into the shire on 15 March 1965.

 Wards

 The council was previously split into three wards - Town (4 councillors), West (2 councillors) and East (3 councillors) - but these were abolished and an election for 6 councillors for the entire Shire was held on 6 May 2006.